-The six classes of wheat grown in the United States are designated by color, hardness and their growing season.
+The six classes of wheat grown in the United States are designated by color, hardness, and growing season.
 With a range of quality characteristics within these classes, customers can produce and use flours made from U.S. wheat for almost every possible end product.
-More information the current year’s crop and market can be found in Supply and Demand , Crop Quality and Harvest Reports
+More information on the current year’s crop and market can be found in Supply and Demand, Crop Quality and Harvest Reports.

 Hard Red Winter

 Versatile, with excellent milling and baking characteristics for wheat foods like hearth breads, hard rolls, croissants and flat breads.
-HRW is also an ideal wheat choice for some types of Asian noodles, general purpose flour and as an improver for blending.
+Hard Red Winter (HRW) is also an ideal wheat choice for some types of Asian noodles, general purpose flour and as an improver for blending.

 Hard Red Spring

 The aristocrat of wheat when it comes to “designer” wheat foods like hearth breads, rolls, croissants, bagels and pizza crust.
-HRS is also a valued improver in flour blends.
+Hard Red Spring (HRS) is also a valued improver in flour blends.

 Soft Red Winter

-SRW is a high-yielding and profitable choice for producing a wide range of confectionary products like cookies, crackers and cakes, and for blending for baguettes and other bread products.
+Soft Red Winter (SRW) is a profitable choice for producing a wide range of confectionary products like cookies, crackers and cakes, and for blending for baguettes and other bread products.

 Hardest of all wheats, durum has a rich amber color and high gluten content.
 Hard amber durum (HAD) sets the “gold standard for premium pasta products, couscous and some Mediterranean breads.